njpanderson/myo-webpage/docs/tutorials/events.md

 ## Example event use

-Any event Tag fires can be treated as a normal DOM Event.
+Any event tag fires can be treated as a normal DOM Event.
 An example of attaching a listener to the `tag:update` event is as follows:

 ```
 // placed in your template HTML